valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest.md

 -   What are their product/service offerings?

 	Beijer Automotive are expanding their business by re-collecting and extending the telematics their customers are generating and transforming this input into a new data service called Vetuda©.
-Based on this data service they will be able to unlock even more scenarios in the field of traffic management, road conditions, public safety or whatever opportunity this vast dataset might disclose.

-	Beijer Automotive are expanding their business by re-collecting and extending the telematics their customers are generating and transforming this input into a new data service called Vetuda©.
-Based on this data service they will be able to unlock even more scenarios in the field of traffic management, road conditions, public safety or whatever opportunity this vast dataset might disclose.

-	Beijer Automotive are expanding their business by re-collecting and extending the telematics their customers are generating and transforming this input into a new data service called Vetuda©.
 Based on this data